prakhars144/react-video-timelines-slider/README.md

 This project is forked from **react-timeline-range-slider** [prakhars144](https://github.com/prakhars144/react-video-timelines-slider) which is a fork of [lizashkod](https://github.com/lizashkod).

-Compared to the previous fork, we contributed modernized tooling with vite and a new callback for clicking on the handles.
+Compared to the previous fork, we contributed modernized tooling with vite, typescript, and a new callback for clicking on the handles.

 We only have an internal npm registry for now.
 In case people are interested in this, I guess we can setup something public.
 However, ideally the changes would get accepted in upstream.